 Battery-powered and electric nail guns may follow a process similar to that of pneumatic nail guns, using the power of a small air compressor that’s built right into the gun.
-These nail guns don’t require a separate air compressor like pneumatic nail guns do.
+These nail guns don’t require a separate air compressor as pneumatic nail guns do.

-Still other electric and battery-powered nail guns use a spring system with a rotating motor to drive nails.
+Still, other electric and battery-powered nail guns use a spring system with a rotating motor to drive nails.
 These nail guns don’t rely on a built-in air compressor for pressure.

 A nail gun loads nails continuously and drives them automatically.
-This greatly increasing the speed at which you can complete a job, and it’s one of the main reasons why a person would choose a nail gun over a classic hammer.
+This greatly increases the speed at which you can complete a job, and it’s one of the main reasons why a person would choose a nail gun over a classic hammer.

 When shopping, you’ll need to choose between a coil-style nail gun and a strip-style nail gun.